Back to Virginia

 • Recognizes the death of Evelyn Willinette Morris-Harris on January 21, 2026.

-• Praises her long-term commitment to public service and strengthening democratic institutions.
+• Celebrates her lifelong commitment to public service and democratic institutions.

 • Acknowledges her work in coordinating campaign operations and grassroots mobilization efforts.